 He goes by Imam Daiyee Abdullah and lives in Washington D.C.
 He is known as the gay Imam because many queer Muslims come to him for advice on how to live a balanced and spiritual life.
 He is a large man that towered over both Aman and I. He also has a mean handshake.

 For now, it is a makeshift mosque.
 They meet at a public library in Washington DC for Friday prayers.

 Imam Daiyee grew up in a very loving family and always knew that he was gay.
 He finally came out to his parents when he left for college at the age of 15.
 At the time, his name was Sidney and he wasn’t Muslim.
 His family had always instilled in him the importance of believing in God.
 They themselves are Southern Baptists, but accepted their son when he came out.

 HOW DID HE FIND ISLAM?

 Oddly enough, in China.
-He was studying the Chinese language at Beijing University in the early 80’s when he befriend many Uyghur Muslims.
-He was very moved by the faith.
+He was studying the Chinese language at Beijing University in the early 80’s when he befriended many Uyghur Muslims.
+He was moved by the faith.
 The first Quran he ever read was in Chinese and Arabic.
-He had been exposed to Islam before with the small Wahhabi and Nation of Islam communities he ran into during college.
+He was exposed to Islam before with the “Wahhabi” and Nation of Islam communities he ran into during college.
 At that time, the religion didn’t make much sense to him.
 Ironically, it was when he read the Quran in Chinese that it all came together.

 WAIT, WAS HE STILL GAY WHEN HE EMBRACED ISLAM?